You must have a file open before you can create a new account. If you do not have an existing file, you will need to create one.

-To create a new account, you can either select → from the menu or choose the New account... icon from the toolbar.
+To create a new account, you can either select the → menu item or choose the new account icon from the toolbar.
 You can also create an account from the Accounts view; click on the Accounts icon in the view selector and then right click on the Asset or Liability tree icon and select from the popup menu.

 The first step involves selecting an institution for the account.
 If this is an account for an institution you have already created, you can select the institution from the dropdown list.
 If you want to create a new institution, click on the button.
 This will bring up the New Institution Dialog, as described in the previous section.
 If this is not a bank account, or if you do not want to use online banking, you do not need to specify an institution.